neenad99/neenad99/README.md

 <!-- section - intro -->
-Hello I am Neenad Kambli currently in my final year of btech degree in Computer Science at Mit Pune.
 <!--#### **SDE** @ **HashedIn | Microsoft | ISRO** -->

-# ❤ to Build - Software Engineer & Enthusiast!
+# ❤ to Build - Upcoming Software Engineer & Enthusiast!

-Hi, I'm Neenad — a **upcoming software engineer** at **UBS**.
-My working principle is learning by doing.
+Hi, I'm Neenad — a **upcoming software engineer** at **UBS**.currently in my final year of btech degree in Computer Science at Mit Pune, My working principle is learning by doing.
 Always up for a discussion on  softwares, business, entrepreneurship. ✌💖

 <!-- section - intro -->